Sport psychology: Arousal regulation

-Deep breathing exercises involve the awareness of one’s rhythm of breath and the conscious effort to take slow, deep breaths.
+Deep breathing exercises involve the awareness of one's rhythm of breath and the conscious effort to take slow, deep breaths.
 Slow deep breathing is a traditional practice in Eastern culture, yoga, and meditation.
 It is used to activate the parasympathetic nervous system, which helps reduce blood pressure and heart rate.
-The typical respiratory rate in humans is between 10 and 20 breaths per minute, while slow breathing is between the range of 4-10 breaths per minute.
+The medically accepted respiratory rate in humans is between 10 and 20 breaths per minute, while slow breathing is between the range of 4-10 breaths per minute.
 There are various methods to apply slow breathing, such as the 4-7-8 technique.
 The simplest form is deeply breathing for 1–5 minutes at a slow pace.
 To enhance the effects, individuals may utilize diaphragmatic breathing simultaneously.
 To do so, an individual inhales through the nose, allowing his or her belly to rise as the lungs fill.
 Then, after a momentary pause, release the breath slowly through the mouth or nose.
 Along with its physiological use, there is evidence that deep breathing can increase a sense of relaxation and reduce anxiety.
 A study on competitive swimmers found that regular practice of deep breathing exercises can improve lung functions by increasing respiratory endurance.

 The use of meditation and specifically, mindfulness, is a growing practice in the field of arousal recognition.
 The Mindfulness-Acceptance-Commitment (MAC) Theory is the most common form of mindfulness in sport and was formed in 2001.
 The aim of MAC is to maximize human potential for a rich, full and meaningful life.
 It includes specific protocol that involve meditation and acceptance practices on a regular basis as well as before and during competition.
 These protocol have been tested various times using NCAA men's and women's basketball players.
 In a study done by Frank L. Gardner, an NCAA women's basketball player increased her personal satisfaction in her performances from 2.4 out of 10 to 9.2 out of 10 after performing the specific MAC protocol for several weeks.
 Also, the effect of mental barriers on her game decreased from 8 out of 8 to 2.2 out of 8 during that same time period as a result of the MAC protocol.